interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 The following are the changed parts:

 For each scenario X like (DR_CHN_Merging_ZS0), there should be a single file 'X_sub.csv'.
-The following columns would be used during the evaluation: case_id, track_id, frame_id, timestamp_ms, x1, y1, psi_rad1, x2, y2, psi_rad2, x3, y3, psi_rad3, x4, y4, psi_rad4, x5, y5, psi_rad5, x6, y6, psi_rad6.
+The following columns would be used during the evaluation: case_id, track_id, frame_id, timestamp_ms, interesting_agent, x1, y1, psi_rad1, x2, y2, psi_rad2, x3, y3, psi_rad3, x4, y4, psi_rad4, x5, y5, psi_rad5, x6, y6, psi_rad6.
 The order of rows and columns could be arbitrary. 'xi, yi, psi_radi' represents the predicted coordinate and yaw for the vehicle 'track_id' at 'timestamp_ms' in the modality i.
 Up to 6 modalities would be taken into consideration.
 Participants could submit less than 6 modalities (like only x1, y1, psi_rad1).

 All vehicles in the input data with the 'track_to_predict' column as 1 should has predictions for 30 timestamps.
 Each submission could contain up to 6 modalities where the modality with higher confidence should has smaller index.
 In other words, modalaity 1 has the highest confidence and modality 6 has the lowest.